Bagby Hot Springs Explained

 History

 The United States Forest Service built a small guard station next to the hot springs in 1913.
 The Bagby Guard Station was used to house Forest Service fire patrol crews during summer fire season.
 In 1974, the Forest Service built a new guard station.
 The original cabin was closed but was left standing.
 In 2006, the original guard cabin was renovated.
-Today, it is listed on the National Register of Historic Places, but not open to the public.[3]
+Today, it is listed on the National Register of Historic Places but is not open to the public.[3]
 [5] [6]

 A bathhouse was constructed at the hot springs in the 1920s.
-A fire took place in 1979 and burned the original wooden structures to the ground.
-It was caused by bathers leaving unattended candles in the old wooden structure.
+A fire, caused by bathers leaving unattended candles in the old wooden structure, burned the original wooden structures to the ground in 1979.
 It had become a popular spot for vandals and all-night drinking parties.
-The Friends of Bagby, a group of local volunteers rebuilt the structures.
 The volunteer group Friends of Bagby (FOB) formed in 1981 to rebuild the bathhouses.
 Between 1983 and 1986, the Forest Service and FOB joined forces to build three new bathhouses at Bagby.
-A conflict among the leadership of FOB led to a rift within the group in the late 1990s, and the Forest Service terminated its contract with the group in summer 2001.
-In 2011/2012 Bagby was handed over to a concessionaire to run/operate, hence the $5 per person soaking fee.[7]
-[3] [8] The facilities are scheduled to reopen sometime in 2023.[9]

 Hot springs

 Three major springs and several minor outlets make up Bagby Hot Springs.
-The largest spring flows 24 gallons (91 liters) per minute at 138 degrees Fahrenheit (59 degrees Celsius).
-The two secondary springs produce 15 gallons (57 liters) per minute at 136 °F (58 °C) and 3 gallons (11 liters) per minute at 120 °F (49 °C).
-Water from the Bagby springs is rich with minerals.
-Chemical analysis oshows the following elements are present: silica 80 parts per million, sodium 51 parts per million, sulfate 45 parts per million, carbonate 36 parts per million, chloride 13 parts per million, calcium 3.4 parts per million, hydroxide 1 parts per million, potassium 1 parts per million, fluoride 0.8 parts per million, magnesium 0.1 parts per million, arsenic 0.01 parts per million, lithium 0.026 parts per million, strontium 0.014 parts per million, and nickel 0.004 parts per million.[3]
+The largest spring flows at 24 gallons (91 L) per minute at 138 °F (59 °C).
+The two secondary springs produce 15 gallons (57 L) per minute at 136 °F (58 °C) and 3 gallons (11 L) per minute at 120 °F (49 °C).
+Water from the Bagby springs is rich in minerals, with analysis revealing the following chemicals: silica 80 parts per million (PPM), sodium 51 PPM, sulfate 45 PPM, carbonate 36 PPM, chloride 13 PPM, calcium 3.4 PPM, hydroxide 1 PPM, potassium 1 PPM, fluoride 0.8 PPM, magnesium 0.1 PPM, arsenic 0.01 PPM, lithium 0.026 PPM, strontium 0.014 PPM, and nickel 0.004 PPM.[3]

 Facilities